Musab0/DataGuide/docs/source/parameters-for-model-tuning.rst

 .. admonition:: Business Goal Definition Phase in a Nutshell

    AI Model Tuning in a Nutshell: Apply model adaptation to the hyper parameters of the trained AI model using a validation data set, according to deployment condition.
-   AI Model Tuning in our Running Example: ACME data scientists run the 2D RNN model trained for fault prediction on an additional validation dataset and choose the best values h, k for the RNN’s tensor dimensions.
+   AI Model Tuning in our Running Example: ACME data scientists run the 2D RNN model trained for fault prediction on an additional validation dataset and choose the best values :math:`h, k` for the RNN’s tensor dimensions.

 6.1 Model Hyper-Parameters